FlatLang/Flat/README.md

   * Include support for clear and concise documentation of code.
   * Increase code reusability.
   * Manage abstraction at a high level without a performance hit.
-  * Engineer an easy-to-integrate architecture for using C code within a project.
   * Ensure a smooth transition between running code on various operating systems.
   * Deliver a uniform exception handling environment.
   * Simplify common tasks and concepts.